lornatumuhairwe/blogify/README.md

+# Blogify

+This a blog app with comments.
+The comments are nested, one can reply to a comment.

+Other features:
+- Auth (WIP)
+- People should only edit or delete their stories and comments (WIP)
+- Users can upvote and downvote stories/comments (WIP)

-# README
+# Dependencies

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby 2.5.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.2.1

-* ...
+* Postgresql